phreborn/bbyycodes/bbyyPlotter/README.md

 histoDictionary.py = A python directory summarising the plotting properties of each histogram produced for the final plots (add your new histograms here)

 plottingScheduler.py = Script to stage the various different plots and plotting confirguriations, based on the other dictionaries and functions defined in this package.
-It reads 3 arguments from command line: -m for mcOnly usage (defaulted to false), -i for path_to_inputs (defaulted to ""), -o for path_to_output (defaulted to "./Plots/")
+It reads various arguments from command line (please see below for details and defaults)

 PlottingList.py = List of backgrounds, regions and variables to be plotted by plottingScheduler.py.